icl-utk-edu/papi/src/components/cuda/README.md

 To allow for this choice to be made the `cuda` component supports being ***Partially Disabled***.
 Which means:

-* If exposing counters and controls for CCs <= 7.0 (e.g. P100 and V100), then exposing counters and controls for CCs > 7.0 will be disabled
+* If exposing counters and controls for CCs <= 7.0 (e.g. P100 and V100), then support for exposing counters and controls for CCs > 7.0 will be disabled
-* If exposing counters and controls for CCs >= 7.0 (e.g. V100 and A100), then exposing counters and controls for CCs < 7.0 will be disabled
+* If exposing counters and controls for CCs >= 7.0 (e.g. V100 and A100), then support for exposing counters and controls for CCs < 7.0 will be disabled

 By default, counters and conrols for CCs >= 7.0 will be exposed.
 However, at runtime the choice of which CCs the counter and controls will be exposed for can be changed via the environment variable `PAPI_CUDA_API`.